apnadkarni/blt/doc/palette.rst

   Returns "1" if a palette *paletteName* exists, and "0" otherwise.

-**blt::palette interpolate** *paletteName* *value* Returns the interpolated color for the given value. *Value* is a floating point number.
+**blt::palette interpolate** *paletteName* *value* Returns the interpolated color for the given value.
+This is useful for debugging palettes.  *Value* is a floating point number.
+If *value* ends with a percent sign '%', then the number must be 0 and 100 and represents a relative value in the palette.
 The color is returned as a list of 4 decimal numbers 0 to 255 representing the alpha, red, green, and blue channels of the color.
-  If the value isn't in range of any palette entry, the "" is returned.
+If the value isn't in range of any palette entry, then "" is returned.
-  This is useful for debugging palettes.

 **blt::palette names** ?\ *pattern* ... ?
   Returns the names of all the palettes currently created.
 If one or more